btnguyen2k/docms/dosrc/01-intro/01-whatitis/index-en.md

-DO CMS is a <a href="https://den.wikipedia.org/wiki/Content_management_system" target="_blank">Content Management System</a> targeting developers as its users.
+DO CMS is a <a href="https://en.wikipedia.org/wiki/Content_management_system" target="_blank">Content Management System</a> targeting developers as its users.
 Instead of relying on a GUI to create, publish and update website content, these operations are done via developer-friendly tools and flow: Git and CI/CD.

 <div class="row row-cols-1 row-cols-lg-3 row-cols-md-2 ">
     <div class="col pb-2">
         <div class="card">
             <h5 class="card-header"><i class="fa-brands fa-markdown"></i> Markdown</h5>
             <div class="card-body">
-                <p class="card-text">Markdown is a simple yet powerful markup language for creating formatted text. <a href="https://github.github.com/gfm/" target="_blank">GitHub Flavored Markdown (GFM)</a> is also supported.</p>
+                <p class="card-text"><a href="https://github.github.com/gfm/" target="_blank">GitHub Flavored Markdown (GFM)</a> is supported, together with extensions such as Mathematical and Chemical formulas.</p>
             </div>
         </div>
     </div><!-- col -->